cvra/cvra.github.io/_posts/2016-06-26-goldorak-post-mortem.md

 ### **Bridging UAVCAN with ROS**

-In order to use the motor boards we designed the previous year, our Beaglebone black had to speak [UAVCAN](http://uavcan.org/).
+In order to use the motor boards we designed the previous year, our BeagleBone Black had to speak [UAVCAN](http://uavcan.org/).
-We needed to send PID parameters and setpoints, but also received feedback if needed.
+We needed to send PID parameters and setpoints, and to also receive feedback if needed.

 First, a ROS-UAVCAN bridge was the first node to be written.
 We wrote it in C++ since UAVCAN's Python implementation was not as mature back in October.
-The process was quite straightforward but quite boring and repetitive: for each message structure supported by the motor board, there are a ROS publisher and a UAVCAN subscriber or vice versa.
+The process was quite straightforward but quite boring and repetitive: for each message structure supported by the motor board, there are a ROS publisher and a UAVCAN subscriber, or vice versa.

 Each motor board had a name and node ID to identify it.
 The CAN messages were relayed onto ROS topics divided between setpoint and feedback and organized by namespace: each node name defined an associated namespace.